trippedBit/python-codestyle-check/README.md

-# python-actions
+# python-codestyle-check
-Action to check the codestyle using pycodestyle.
+Action to check the codestyle using flake8.
 <br><br>
 ## License
 Please see [LICENSE](LICENSE)